-Behind this address is an issue tracker (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).
+Behind these addresses are issue trackers (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).

-When replying to email from the support line please keep the ticket number in the subject line.
+When replying to email from the support line please do not change the email subject.

 However, for a new problem, do not reply to emails with unrelated subjects (and ticket numbers) as this can be confusing for us.

 We get many requests for help which are too vague to give a useful response.
-So, when sending us a question, always answer these questions and you’ll get the fastest useful response:
+So, when sending us a question, please answer these questions and you’ll get the fastest useful response:

 Has it ever worked?
 (If so, what has changed?)